muhammad-waleed-dar/University-Coding-Portfolio/README.md

 A structured collection of my academic programming work completed during my Bachelor of Science in Information Technology (BSIT) at the University of the Punjab (PUCIT).

-This repository includes assignments, lab tasks, and programming exercises from multiple core computer science subjects.
+This repository includes assignments, lab tasks, and programming exercises from multiple core computer science programming subjects in C and C++.

 ---